thycotic/privmanapi-docs/index.md

 To access the Privilege Manager API,

-1. in the Privilege Manager Console in the upper right-hand corner of the page, navigate to the __Help__ icon.
+1. In the Privilege Manager Console in the upper right-hand corner of the page, navigate to the __Help__ icon.
 1. Select __API Reference__.

 ![api reference](images/api-landing.png "API Reference landing page")